 I used the expressway for about 300km which on the FJR1300 is effortless.
 My previous motorcycle was the 2010 Honda CB1100.
 A beautiful and fun to ride bike but on open roads the wind blast was fatiguing.

 If I was touring around Australia then I would love to have the electronic cruise control the FJR has.
 In a country that has demonised speed this would really come in handy.

 Exiting the expressway I enjoyed revisiting the magnificent route 252.
 This mountain road with tight corners is not the ideal environment for a big bike but now that I know to run a lower fuel load the FJR rides so much better then I originally gave it credit for.

 I only need fill up once a day and try to do that when it will use some of the fuel on regular roads to arrive the mountains with less.
 (Todays ride 476km was achieved on one full tank from home… )

 Damp morning despite fine day forecast .
 Another rider contemplating wet weather gear.
 We both decide not needed.
 I really like these, the Honda CB1300 Super Bol D’Or.
-Not much saving on weight or price to mine.
-(The FJR1300 in Japan is priced same as other large domestic models $11K-$14K new) But the Honda sure is a handsome motorcycle.
+Not much saving on weight or price to my bike in Japan but the Honda sure is a handsome motorcycle.

 I continue on my way north today riding a hidden route called Mizuho No Sato from Yokote.
 If you zoom in on my GPS route (found on ridewithGPS.com user warren) you can see how it is strung together.
 This is a fabulous start to the day, the air is clean and cool and the skies are blue.